-Although vasectomy is theoretically reversible, reversal does not always work.
-Men should consider vasectomy only if they are certain they are finished having children.
+Although vasectomy is theoretically reversible, reversal doesn’t always work.
+You should consider vasectomy only if you’re certain you don’t want to have any more children.

 A vasectomy is one of the most effective methods of birth control.
-According to the Centers for Disease Control and Prevention (CDC), pregnancy will occur in less than two out of every 1,000 couples in which the man has had a vasectomy.
+According to the American Urological Association, pregnancy will occur in fewer than 2 out of every 1,000 couples in which the man has had a vasectomy.

-A vasectomy must be performed in a doctor’s office or medical facility.
+A vasectomy must be performed in your doctor’s office or a medical facility.
 Make an appointment with your doctor to discuss if vasectomy is the right method of birth control for you.

-There are two different vasectomy methods.
-In one, two incisions are made to access the vas deferens on either side of the scrotum.
-In the other, a small hole is made to access both tubes.
-They are then both cut and sealed.
-Then stitches are put in place, if needed.
+In one method, the doctor makes two incisions to access the vas deferens on either side of the scrotum.
+In another method, the doctor makes a small hole to access both tubes.
+They then cut and seal the tubes.
+Then, the doctor places stitches if you need them.

-Vasectomy is usually performed under local anesthesia.
-After the procedure, you will need to avoid sex for approximately a week.
-You should also avoid strenuous activities during that time.
+Doctors usually perform vasectomy under local anesthesia.
+After the procedure, you’ll need to avoid sex and any strenuous activity for about a week.

-A vasectomy is nearly 100 percent effective in preventing pregnancy.
-It is the most effective birth control method for men.
-However, vasectomy is not immediately effective.
-Existing sperm need to be cleared out of your system before it is safe to have unprotected sex.
+Vasectomy prevents pregnancy nearly 100 percent of the time.
+It’s the most effective birth control method for men.
+However, vasectomy isn’t immediately effective.
+Existing sperm need to clear out of your system before it’s safe to have unprotected sex.
 This can take up to three months.

-Your doctor will conduct a semen analysis so that you know when it is safe to have sex.
-For this test you will masturbate to provide a semen sample.
-It will be examined for the presence of any sperm.
+Your doctor will conduct a semen analysis so that you know when it’s safe to have sex.
+For this test, you’ll masturbate to provide a semen sample.
+They’ll examine it for the presence of any sperm.

 A vasectomy is an effective and permanent way to prevent pregnancy.
-It is best for men who are certain they do not want children.
-A vasectomy does not have any lasting effects on sexual activity or performance.
+It’s best for men who are certain they don’t want children.
+A vasectomy doesn’t have any lasting effects on sexual activity or performance.

 Vasectomies are easier and less expensive than female sterilization.
-Couples who have decided against having future children should discuss their options with a doctor.
+Couples who’ve decided against having future children should discuss their options with a doctor.

-The main disadvantage of vasectomy is that it does not protect against sexually transmitted infections.
-It is also a permanent procedure.
-Reversal may be possible in some circumstances, but is not always an option.
+The main disadvantage of vasectomy is that it doesn’t protect against sexually transmitted infections.
+Reversal may be possible in some circumstances, but it’s not always an option.
 Reversal is more complicated than the initial procedure.

-Long-term complications of vasectomy are rare.
+Long-term issues that occur due to vasectomy are rare.
 They include:

-It is uncommon for a vasectomy to spontaneously heal, but it can happen.
+It’s uncommon for a vasectomy to heal spontaneously, but it can happen.
 If it does, your sexual partner may be at risk of pregnancy.